McMornan/flaschen-taschen/README.md

 Noisebridge Flaschen Taschen Project
 ====================================

-Hi, my fork adds a repetition parameter to the client/send-* examples.
+Hi, my fork adds a repetition parameter to the client/send-* examples. (-O).
+Also a new -T parameter which takes the text directly on the cmdline.

 <a href="https://noisebridge.net/wiki/Flaschen_Taschen"><img src="img/flaschen-taschen-logo.png"></a>